saishikawa/PASTML/README.md

 # Article

-For a detailed description of PastML see Ishikawa SA, Zhukova A, Iwasaki W, Gascuel O (2019) __A Fast Likelihood Method to Reconstruct and Visualize Ancestral Scenarios__ [[bioRxiv]](https://doi.org/10.1101/379529).
+For a detailed description of PastML see Ishikawa SA, Zhukova A, Iwasaki W, Gascuel O (2019) __A Fast Likelihood Method to Reconstruct and Visualize Ancestral Scenarios__ [[Mol.
+Biol.
+Evol.]](https://academic.oup.com/mbe/article/36/9/2069/5498561).

 # Try it online
 Try it at [pastml.pasteur.fr](https://pastml.pasteur.fr)